jordanlandry/janninscript-online/README.md

 - Add Themes

-- Make cursor only blink when you're not typing, and when you hit a key it reshows up...Probably just have a countdown and reset it everytime a key is pressed.

 - When you press the home button, I want it to only take you to where the indent is, or if you are already there, then take you to the beginning

 Add the following keybinds